 Registration of a MV is not required if you bring a car to New Ulm for less than a day on a single occasion and do not park that MV overnight in New Ulm.
 Visitor parking is provided on campus for such short-term visits.

 The MV you bring to school must remain insured and safe to operate.

 You must maintain your MV in operating condition and have the financial means to do so.
 Minnesota weather can be very cold and, as such, hard on cars kept out-of-doors.
 Know where and how you can jump start a dead battery.
 If your car is inoperable, you protect yourself from a fine by registering your “dead car” with the Student Life Office.
 You should fix your car within a short and reasonable amount of time or risk having your MV towed at your expense.

-You may not park your MV on the city streets in and around campus unless directed to do so either at the time of a snow emergency or when a school event brings visitors on campus…visitors who use up our parking lot space!
-City street parking by MLC students is against college policy because it hinders MLC’s cordial relationship with its residential neighbors.
+You may not park your MV on the city streets/parking lots located in and around campus unless directed to do so either at the time of a snow emergency or when a school event brings visitors on campus…visitors who use up our parking lot space!
+City street/lot parking by MLC students is against college policy because it hinders MLC’s cordial relationship with its residential and municipal neighbors.
 The city attorney of New Ulm has stated that it is within the purview of the college to regulate student parking even on city streets.